 In addition, you might want to carry the following items:

-- Gum as you can’t buy in the parks
+- Gum which you can’t buy in the parks

 - A water-mist bottle or fan.

-- Insect Repellant is available free in all parks, but you might prefer to bring your own during park reopening.
+- Insect Repellant is free in all parks, but you might prefer to bring your own.

 You do not need: